GovTechSG/seed-documentation/seed-plus/poc-approver-guide.md

 ### What is JIT access elevation?

 Just-in-time (JIT) access elevation allows temporary administrative rights to be granted to users on a per-request basis.
-This ensures that elevated privileges are provided only when needed and expire after a set time (24 hours), improving security posture.

 ---